recepinanc/bitcoin-scoin/README.md

 SCoin data is retrieved from https://devakademi.sahibinden.com/ticker and Bitcoin data is retrieved from https://apiv2.bitcoinaverage.com/indices/global/ticker/BTCUSD.

+Scoin and Bitcoin screens are changing on swipe gesture.

 User's decisions and the last data are saved in the internal memory of the mobile device, and is cached.

 # Libraries